 A beautiful city along blue waters where you can treat yourself to the holiday you deserve for a fraction of what it would cost elsewhere?
 Hmm, you got me.

 Whether you are just traveling through or eventually decide to live there (as many unassuming future expats do), Manta has an abundance of perfect locations to stay.
-At the recommendation of JAG Branding and Rent In Manta, I spent my time in Manta at a luxury condo resort whose highlight is an infinity pool overlooking the vast ocean.
+Hosted by JAG Branding and Rent In Manta, I spent my time in Manta at a luxury condo resort whose highlight is an infinity pool overlooking the vast ocean.
 At sunset, there is no view quite like it.
 I felt like a king without having to break the bank whatsoever.
 A place like this in Cancun or Costa Rica would charge you just to breathe their air.

 It was walking distance from a number of restaurants and nightlife options.
 My late night walk home from the bustling nightlife district of La Quadra took me less than five minutes.
 And you’re going to want to go to La Quadra.

 Next to relaxing and partying, I spent most of my time in Manta looking forward to my next meal.
 There are a huge variety of dining options covering a ton of international bases.
 Through Eat in Manta, I was able to discover a lot of these for myself.
 Ranging from Western options like a monstrous pizza from a hole-in-the-wall pizzeria to having the local delicacy of tigrillo mixto at Cafe Limon, I was feasting like a mad man.

 Other dining highlights included Umiña Sushi, where as a sushi addict, I was surprised to finally find good sushi in Ecuador.
 I stuffed my face at Mr. Bolón with a hearty bolón, a big, doughy ball of sweet plantain, peanuts, and cheese sitting in a rich peanut sauce and served with tuna.
 Another favorite was the pegadito at La Tenaza, crab mixed with vegetables and cocolon, a crispy rice.
 I couldn’t get enough of the food scene in Manta, and perhaps, it’s what I will miss most.
 The restaurant hopping tours with Eat in Manta were the best part of every day.